 The second step in getting the salary you deserve is knowing what you are worth to an employer.
-Take into consideration all of your experience, your location, your skills, certifications and leadership experience.
-All are important in calculating your value to your future employer.
+Take into consideration all of your experience, your location, your skills, certifications, and leadership experience.
+All are important in calculating how much you should be making.
 List out all these factors that make you valuable to an employer, and make sure that you will be able to clearly explain each of these factors to your potential employer.

 Do Your Research

 Before starting salary negotiations, it’s important to be prepared.
 You should look at the national average salary for your position, as well as what similar companies in your area pay those in your prospective position.
 Not only will you be prepared to make a good offer, but you will also look knowledgeable about the industry.